 Questions Question guidance 30.
 What charitable purposes for public benefit will your project promote?
-Advancement of education, training or retraining Arts, culture, heritage or science Assisting socially or economically excluded to integrate Advancement of amateur sport Childcare or nursery provision Citizenship or community development Environmental protection or improvement Health or the saving of lives Housing, facilities, services to relieve financial hardship Prevention or relief of poverty Promotion of sustainable development Promotion of sustainable development Regeneration in areas of social and economic deprivation Relief of unemployment Workspace or assistance to provide training/ employment Youth, age, health, disability, finance Any other charitable purposes, specify Please select up to three charitable purposes that your project will meet from the list provided.
+Advancement of education, training or retraining Arts, culture, heritage or science Assisting socially or economically excluded to integrate Advancement of amateur sport Childcare or nursery provision Citizenship or community development Environmental protection or improvement Health or the saving of lives Housing, facilities, services to relieve financial hardship Prevention or relief of poverty Promotion of social inclusion Promotion of sustainable development Promotion of urban and rural regeneration Regeneration in areas of social and economic deprivation Relief of unemployment Workspace or assistance to provide training or employment Youth, age, health, disability, finance Any other charitable purposes, specify Please select up to three charitable purposes that your project will meet from the list provided.
 Power to Change requires that the groups they fund have a charitable purpose and there must be a charitable purpose at the heart of the project which meets needs in the community.
 The provision of housing stock on its own is not a charitable purpose, so the type of housing must be delivering other charitable purposes.
 For example, by the provision of housing to relieve financial hardship or the relief of those in need for the reason of youth, age, health, disability or other disadvantage, by the design of the housing being created.
 Please refer to page 8 for more information.
 If you selected 'other', please describe your other charitable purpose in up to 100 words.

 Questions Question guidance 31.
 What allocations principles will you use?
 How will local people in housing need be accommodated?
 What allocations policy will you use to ensure people in housing need are supported?
 You may not have created an allocations policy yet but please describe the key principles you intend to develop into a policy to ensure homes are allocated to local people in housing need in a fair way.
 Please use no more than 300 words.
 To ensure your project has a charitable purpose and can be funded through this programme, the housing must have a fair and open allocations policy for local people in housing need.
-If you project is providing housing to your members and membership is not open to local people in housing need, or you will only provide housing to people who aren't experiencing disadvantage and 32.
-Is your proposed project innovative in any way?
-Please pick from the drop-down options: Design Innovative construction methods Working with small and medium sized house builders (SMEs) Innovative tenures Innovative funding models Other (please specify) None Please choose a drop down and then provide details in up to 150 words for each one you have ticked.
+If your project is providing housing to your members and membership is not open to local people in housing need, or you will only provide housing to people who aren't experiencing disadvantage and housing need, it is unlikely that we will fund your project.
+32. Is your proposed project innovative in any way?
+Please tick all that apply.
+Design Innovative construction methods Working with small and medium sized house builders (SMEs) Innovative tenures Innovative funding models Other (please specify) None Please choose a drop down and then provide details in up to 150 words for each one you have ticked.
 If your project is within the five areas of the programme's focus, it is not a requirement that your project is innovative, but we would like to know if you are being innovative in your plans.
-If your project is outside our 5 areas of focus, we do require projects to be innovative and these projects will be invited to apply.
+If your project is outside our five areas of focus, we do require projects to be innovative and these projects will be invited to apply.